vdoshi1/FIFO-Queue-Driver/README.md

 -> To copy files to Galileo board type in host terminal:

- scp /home/vishva/FIFO_Driver/user_prog root@192.168.1.100:/home/vishva (only an example use your user name and corresponding path name)
+ scp /home/vishva/FIFO_Driver/user_prog.o root@192.168.1.100:/home/vishva (only an example use your user name and corresponding path name)

+ scp /home/vishva/FIFO_Driver/squeue.ko root@192.168.1.100:/home/vishva

+ -> Now in screen terminal, go to the directory where we copied the object files and type:

+ insmod squeue.ko

 _______________________________________________________________________________________________________________________________________________________________________________________________________

 EXECUTION: